- How can we fit RSVP into the school day?

 - Organizing—with the RSVP Leadership Team—the presentation of the civic action plan and any end-of-year celebration conducted in the school.

 The student council or RSVP adviser is also the individual who sets the tone for youth-adult partnerships at the heart of this initiative.
-As the primary contact for students and school staff, she or he is in an ideal position to encourage supportive and nurturing relationships between all project participants.
+As the primary contact for students and school staff, the RSVP adviser is in an ideal position to encourage supportive and nurturing relationships among all project participants.
 The adviser will be the person most able to ensure the contributions of all students, not just a subset of student council or some other segment of the student body.
-To provide additional coaching, we recommend that the adviser recruit at least one other adult to serve on the RSVP Leadership Team.
+To provide additional coaching, it is recommended that the adviser recruit at least one other adult to serve on the RSVP Leadership Team .

 Who administers the RSVP program?

-RSVP is administered by NASSP (est. 1916) and National Student Council (est. 1931).
+RSVP is administered by the National Association of Secondary School Principals (NASSP), established in 1916, and National Student Council, established in 1931.
 NASSP and NatStuCo support the program because the nation's principals understand that RSVP can have a profound impact on student engagement and the culture of the school.

 How many students should be involved in RSVP?